helderpinto/AzureOptimizationEngine/README.md

 ## <a id="releases"></a>Releases ##

+* 09/2023
+    * Added support for MCA, CSP Modern and other customer agreement types
+    * New Cost recommendation added
+        * Premium SSD disk has been underutilized
+    * New workbooks
+        * Benefits Simulation
+        * Benefits Usage
+        * Reservations Potential
+        * Reservations Usage
+    * Support for silent deployment/upgrade and optional Workbooks deployment (thanks to @wpouseele)
+    * Policy Compliance workbook: filtering/grouping by tags
+    * Several bug fixes and performance and security improvements
 * 12/2022
     * Migrated from the deprecated Consumption API to the new Cost Details API
     * Recommendations report available also in Azure Workbook (besides Power BI)